eneimry/teaching/tecto/session-4.md

 ![chi-basic](imgs/xian-rivers-chi-basic.png)

 Processing this table in Excel/R will enable you to produce longitudinal profiles along with Chi plots for the entire study.
-WIth that, you will be able to highlight rivers that are in equilibrium or not, patterns in rivers, groups of rivers...
+With that, you will be able to highlight rivers that are in equilibrium or not, patterns in rivers, groups of rivers...
 Example from [Perron and Royden (2013)](http://web.mit.edu/perron/www/files/PerronRoyden13.pdf):

 ![Perron-Royden-2013](imgs/perron-royden-2013.png)